 - Musician Dice can be a huge help when composing and needing an extra boost to help them through an area they are struggling with.
 Along with that, a music journal to keep track of their notes is very useful.

-- If their focus is more on writing song from a poetic point of view, this journal is a great option.
+- If their focus is more on writing songs from a poetic point of view, a nice journal is a great option.

 This is the time to encourage them as much as possible and you can definitely do that with these gifts:

 - Passion Planner is a huge help in aligning their day and getting the most out of it.
 With a full section on goal setting and how to use the planner to achieve those goals, along with monthly evaluations, it’s extremely beneficial to accomplishing what they set out to do.